*Updated April 2018*

 Whether you wear your bra over or under your garments, one way isn't better than the other (I'm biased and find one way is better then other from a bra fitting perspective) it's a personal preference.
 Some get caught up in receiving exact instructions on how to govern themselves in the church.
 My Heavenly Father knows the intentions of my heart and your heart, and if you decided to wear your bra under or over your garments, this doesn't make you less of a covenant keeping woman.
 How you wear your garments is between you and the Lord and no one else's business.
 If you want to find your own answer, I suggest you search and pray about it.

 So let's get to my professional opinion about bras and garments.
+Bras aren't meant to be worn over things.
+They were designed to be worn against your skin.
+When you put a piece of fabric between your skin and bra, there's going to be some complications.
 In my experience, a lot of bra problems are masked by women's garments, especially if you wear your bra over your garments.
 Why?
 Depends on the style and fabric you wear, it can make bras and straps to slip, slide, move around which is really annoying.
-Also, garments can constrict your breasts so when you put your bra over, guess what, you don't fill out the bras as well.
+Also, depending on the style and fabric of garments can constrict your breasts so when you put your bra over, you don't fill out the bras as well.

-This is a vain reason, but wearing your bra over garments is dorky.
-I know the purpose of garments isn't to be sexy, but I think as mothers and covenant making and keeping women, it's so important to have those feelings.
+I know the purpose of garments isn't to be sexy, but I think as mothers and covenant making and keeping women, it's so important to have those feelings of feeling attractive and desired.
+I personally feel this way more when I wear my bra against my skin.
 Sometimes we as moms and women don't feel cute or attractive due to the day-to-day mundane.
 I strongly believe you can feel attractive wearing your garments and keep your covenants with our Heavenly Father.

 This is why I personally carry beautiful and attractive bras in my bra shop to encourage women to spice things up and to have those God given feelings.
 It's essential to who we are as women!